 Make your plate colorful.

 - Add fruits or vegetables to every meal.
 Fill half of your plate with fruits and vegetables.
-And, aim to eat 5 servings of fruits and vegetables per day.
-These simple steps help increase the amount of potassium you eat, limits your sodium intake, and fruits and vegetables are naturally low in fat!
+And, try to eat 5 servings of fruits and vegetables per day.

 Choose low fat dairy products.

 - Low fat dairy products include 1% or skim (nonfat) milk, light yogurt, and 2% cheese.
 If you are currently eating or drinking high fat dairy products, try the next step down.
-For example if you are drinking whole milk, try 2% milk.
-If you are drinking 2% milk, try 1% milk.
-With these two small steps, you are now drinking low fat milk.
+For example, if you drink whole milk, try 2% milk.
+If you drink 2% milk, try 1% milk.

 Written by Denon Stacy, MS, RD, CSP, LD